Total Retiree Advantage IL (TRAIL)

-Welcome to Your TRAIL MAPD Initial Enrollment Period
+Initial Enrollment Period

-The Teachers' Retirement Insurance Program (TRIP) offers members a healthcare program called Total Retiree Advantage Illinois (TRAIL).
+The Teachers' Retirement Insurance Program (TRIP) offers its members a healthcare program called Total Retiree Advantage Illinois (TRAIL).
 This program provides Medicare-eligible members and their covered dependents comprehensive medical and prescription drug coverage through TRAIL Medicare Advantage Prescription Drug (commonly referred to as an “MAPD”) plan.

-• Live in the United States or the U.S. Territories, AND
+- Live in the United States or the U.S. Territories, AND

-The TRAIL MAPD Program provides you and your enrolled dependents comprehensive medical and prescription drug coverage through TRAIL plans.
-These types of Medicare Advantage Prescription Drug plans, commonly known as MAPD plans, are Medicare-approved plans that combine the different parts of Medicare into one plan.
-Since these plans are a type of Medicare, you must continue to pay your federal Medicare premiums in order to remain enrolled in TRAIL MAPD.
+The TRAIL Program provides comprehensive medical and prescription drug coverage through the Aetna MAPD PPO plan, which is a Medicare-approved plan that combines the different parts of Medicare into one plan.
+Since Aetna MAPD PPO is a type of Medicare, you must continue to pay your federal Medicare Parts A and B premiums in order to enroll and remain enrolled in TRAIL MAPD.

-Important Information You Need to Know about your TRAIL MAPD Plan
+Important Information about TRAIL

 • TRAIL MAPD is a retiree healthcare program sponsored by the Teachers' Retirement Insurance Program (TRIP).
-The plans offered through the TRAIL Program are Medicare Advantage plans which include Prescription Drug coverage.
-These plans are typically called "MAPD" plans.
-As a TRIP member who is Newly-eligible for enrollment in a TRAIL MAPD plan, you must make a choice during this TRAIL MAPD Enrollment Period to enroll in one of the MAPD plans offered.
-If you do not want TRAIL MAPD coverage, you can cancel which will terminate your medical and prescription drug coverage.
+The plan offered through the TRAIL Program is a Medicare Advantage plan which includes prescription drug coverage.
+As a TRIP member, who is newly-eligible for enrollment in the TRAIL MAPD health plan, this is your opportunity to enroll in the Aetna MAPD PPO Plan.
+If you do not want TRAIL MAPD coverage or do not enroll in the Aetna MAPD PPO plan, you will be waived from TRIP’s coverage.
+If you cancel coverage, you will lose medical and prescription drug coverage.
 Canceling TRAIL MAPD coverage does not allow you to stay in your current TRIP health plan.

 • You must keep Medicare Parts A and B and continue to pay the applicable Medicare premiums, including applicable IRMAA (Income Related Monthly Adjustment Amount) surcharges.